TshiamoChokoe/web-dev/README.md

         Tshiamo Chokoe:
 =======
 ##Requirements:
-        -tabbed menu navigation
+        - tabbed menu navigation
-        -search capability
+        - search capability
-        -University of Limpopo branding
+        - University of Limpopo branding
-        -header(that always stay at the top of the webpages) & footer
+        - header(that always stay at the top of the webpages) & footer
 =======
 ##Specifactions:
-        -website is intended for staff, students, and visitors of University of Limpopo -information about:
+        - website is intended for staff, students, and visitors of University of Limpopo
-                    -facilities
+        - information about:
+                    - facilities
-                    -programs offered
+                    - programs offered
-                    -sports and recreation
+                    - sports and recreation
-                    -bursaries
+                    - bursaries
-                    -campus life
+                    - campus life
-                    -media
+                    - media
-                    -and everything else that can inform any user about the University
+                    - and everything else that can inform any user about the University
 =======
 ##Design consideration:
         -easy to navigate website